 - Internal linking is a ranking factor on Google.

 - By linking internally, you make it easier for your visitors and they feel more comfortable on your website.

 - On average, your visitors will view several subpages of yours, which increases the time they spend on your website.
 And this is also a ranking factor that will have a positive effect.

-Now we have talked a lot about the topic "Optimize website for mobile devices".
-There is one more aspect that you should also consider: The topic of "load time optimization".
+Now we have talked a lot about "optimising websites for mobile devices".
+But there is another aspect that you should also consider: The topic of "load time optimisation".
 In my opinion, this topic is particularly important for two reasons:

-- The longer your website load time, the more visitor abandonment you will have.
+- The longer the loading time of your website, the more visitors you will have.

-Especially with mobile visitors, this has an enormous impact, since the loading times are always slightly longer compared to the desktop environment.
-Here are 3 concrete tips on how you can optimize WordPress in terms of loading time for mobile devices:
+This is especially true for mobile visitors, as the loading times here are always somewhat longer compared to the desktop environment.
+Here are 3 concrete tips on how you can optimise WordPress in terms of loading time for mobile devices:

-In addition, there are now gigantic tools with which you can further reduce the file size of your images fully automatically.
+Furthermore, there are now gigantic tools with which you can further reduce the file size of your images fully automatically.
 You can set yourself whether the quality should be maintained or reduced a little.
-For this I recommend the following two WordPress -Plugins:
+I recommend the following two WordPress plugins:

-With some Plugins for image optimization you can also automatically generate WEBP images.
-This is a brand new format from Google that reduces the file size while maintaining the same quality.
+With some plug-ins for image optimisation, you can also automatically generate WebP images.
+This is a brand new format from Google that reduces the file size even further while maintaining the same quality.

 The second important point concerns caching.
 I don't want to go into too much detail because you don't need the background knowledge.